 NOTE 2: It also does not preclude the possibility of providing alternate formats that meet the needs of some specific type of users (e.g. Braille documents for blind people or easy-to-read information for persons with cognitive impairments).

-NOTE 3: Where the documentation is integral to the ICT it will be provided through the user interface which is accessible.
+NOTE 3: Where documentation is incorporated into the ICT, the documentation falls under the requirements for accessibility in the present document.

 NOTE 4: A user agent that supports automatic media conversion would be beneficial to enhancing accessibility.